Mental Health and Wellbeing

 Mental Health Awareness Week 15th to 21st May 2023

-The focus this year is “Anxiety”.
+The focus this year was “Anxiety”.

 Anxiety is a normal emotion in us all, but sometimes it can get out of control and become a mental health problem.